cowrie/cowrie/README.md

 * Logging in JSON format for easy processing in log management solutions
 * Many, many additional commands

+## Docker

+Docker versions are available.
+* Get the Dockerfile directly at https://github.com/micheloosterhof/docker-cowrie
+* Run from the Docker regstry with: ```docker pull cowrie/cowrie```

 ## Requirements

 Software required: